Erin Belieu: Career

 In August 2009, Belieu cofounded the national feminist organization VIDA: Women In Literary Arts, notable for its influential annual survey of the rates of publication between male and female authors.
 This VIDA survey, known as The Count, has been highly influential in addressing sweeping gender bias in contemporary American literary publishing.
-Belieu formerly served as VIDA's co director, along with notable American poet Cate Marvin.
+Belieu formerly served as VIDA's co-director, along with notable American poet Cate Marvin, before the original leadership team stepped away from the organization in 2016.